Preparation Materials for LoboBITES

 - "3MT: The Three Most Common Mistakes": Video outlining the three most common mistakes when giving a three-minute research presentation.

-- While we're on the subject of practice, be sure to practice your talk in front of a trusted faculty member (such as your advisor), friends, and peers and ask for their honest feedback.
-Be sure they understand the basic premise of the competition (a non-academic talk about your research in three minutes) so they can give you the most effective feedback possible.
+- Try recording your presentation several times before filming the final version, and ask your faculty advisor or mentor, friends, and peers for their honest feedback.
+Ensure they understand the basic premise of the competition (a non-academic talk about your research in three minutes) so they can give you the most effective feedback possible.
+Since all participants and attendees at this year's competition are required to wear masks at all times, you may want to practice your presentation wearing a mask.